-Finally, as mentioned, many of the investment applications I have seen confirm Caledonian was giving advice (often in Jordan - a point I'll turn to below) and Options would have been privy to many of these forms from an early stage in its relationship with Caledonian.
-Although these applications were for consumers investing in a FPI Bond - not a portfolio with Business J - these applications should've alerted Options to the likelihood that Caledonian was providing advice to its clients, including Mr P.
+Finally, as mentioned, many of the FPI applications I have seen confirm Caledonian was giving advice (often in Jordan - a point I'll turn to below) and Options would have been privy to many of these forms from an early stage in its relationship with Caledonian.

-I note it was recorded that Caledonian advised on the transfer only but it was also recorded that it was selecting the investment vehicle.
+I note it was recorded that Caledonian advised on the transfer only but it was also recorded that it was selecting the investment vehicle (the FPI bond).
 And it is also very difficult to see how advice on a transfer out did not encompass advice on where to transfer to (i.e. the SIPP) - particularly when it was clearly anticipated that all consumers would be transferring to an Options SIPP.
 It is not clear how this could happen without those consumers being advised to take this course of action.